 The rest of the team, the KLR gang-proper, is thinking they’ll make an expedited return home from here.
 I plotted a possible route to the nearby Jordan Craters in case time permitted.
 Although a little late in the day, I think I’ll break from the group and make a run for it.
 Dust-free riding and extra time for photographs sounds like a nice change of pace to end the day.

 “Were you thinking of running over Mahogany Mountain?”
 Ed asks.

 “That was all fenced private land last time we tried it,” he warns.
 “All that land around there is.”

 Ed’s local knowledge is likely spot-on but I’m curious to have a go at it nonetheless.
-My wife usually has some words for such misplaced confidence but she isn’t here to correct me now.
-I have headlights, heated grips and hutzpah.
+I have headlights, heated grips and chutzpah.
 I’m sure I’ll be fine.

 I watch a moment as the others take off, waiting for their dust to settle.
 Already the day has been dulled by the approach of evening.

 Bending mildly at most, Succor Creek to Mahogany Gap gravel roads accommodate highway speeds as I fly further south from Leslie Gulch, further from home.
 I’ll arrive at Jordan Craters in no time at this rate.

 Although Ed warned it would be gated, I follow the line on the GPS off the gravel road up dirt tracks leading to Mahogany Mountain.
 Maybe things have changed since he was here.